A Framework for Data-Driven Explainability in Mathematical Optimization: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We presented and theoretically substantiated a general, data-driven framework that incorporates explainability into mathematical optimization.
-In this setting, a solution is viewed as explainable when it shares similar features with solutions from similar favorable instances and deviates in features from similar unfavorable instances.
-Using artificial as well as real-world case studies on the explainable shortest path problem, we were able to show that explainable solutions can be computed quickly and that the cost of explainability is very small.
+A solution is considered explainable when it shares similar features with solutions from similar favorable instances and deviates in features from similar unfavorable instances.
+Using artificial and real-world case studies on the explainable shortest path problem, we have demonstrated that solutions can be computed quickly with only a very small price of explainability.
+Presumably, plots for explainability versus optimality will exhibit similar characteristics also for other optimization problems.

-In this paper we only used historic favorable solutions as explanations.
+We only used historic favorable solutions as explanations.
 Although this leads to data-driven explainability, such solutions may not be considered fair when applied over and over again.
 This can happen in shift planning when always the same personnel is assigned to unpopular shifts.
 Obtaining fair solutions over time, for example in ressource allocation, has been studied in \cite{lodifairness}.
-Furthermore, in the context of machine learning efforts to bridge the gap between fairness and explainability were made \cite{zhao2023fairness}.
-Additionally, there's a trend on discovering diverse solutions \cite{arrighi2023synchronization}, which offers different choices at various stages, which can be used to uphold fairness.
+Furthermore, in machine learning efforts to bridge the gap between fairness and explainability were made \cite{zhao2023fairness}.
+There's also a trend on discovering diverse solutions \cite{arrighi2023synchronization}, which offers different choices at various stages, which can be used to uphold fairness.
 Exploring fairness issues using the explainable framework presented here will be explored in future research and can be addressed by appropriately adapting parameters $\lambda_i$ in model \eqref{exp_formula} such that similarities in unpopular or recent situations is avoided.